 To listen to him one would believe Jalen Ramsey is the most punk rock player in the NFL.

-During his first year with the NFL he cried on the sidelines when the team lost another game in a bad season.
+During his first year in the NFL he cried on the sidelines when the team lost another game in a bad season.

 After giving up 29 points to the Colts in the first half of a losing effort Ramsey tweeted about his

 plans to jump ship, “When I’m gone from here, y’all gone miss me.
 I ain’t even trippin lol.”